 How can you do more with the Rammed Aggregate Pier system compared to the traditional stone column process?
 Here are a few of the unique features of RAP systems that outperform stone columns and other systems.

 Thin lifts of aggregate are rammed to form a pier with undulating sides.
-Thin lifts allow for better compaction of the aggregate and results in high shear strength and stiffness.
+Thin lifts allow for better compaction of the aggregate and result in high shear strength and stiffness.
 The tamper forces aggregate into the RAP element sidewalls – providing excellent pier-soil coupling.

 Direct Crowd Force